jakerb/ImageTable/README.md

 - PHP 5+
 - GD Library

+## Filesize
+Using the thumbnail of ~~Brad Pitt~~ me above which is 6KB as a JPEG image is turned into a 271KB HTML file once rendered.
+The size difference is substantial and ImageTable has been optimized to output the smallest filesize based on tests.
+If you can contribute a more efficient output then please PR!

 ## How to Use
 This simple class can turn any PNG, JPG or JPEG into a valid HTML table.
 Heres an example of how to use ImageTable.